ChaohuiYu/scikitlearn_plus/README.md

 scikit-learn plus

-A cuda version of sklearn mlp
+A cuda version of sklearn MLPRegressor

-@inproceedings{sklearn_api,
+@inproceedings
+{sklearn_api,
   author    = {Lars Buitinck and Gilles Louppe and Mathieu Blondel and
                Fabian Pedregosa and Andreas Mueller and Olivier Grisel and Vlad Niculae and Peter Prettenhofer and Alexandre Gramfort